RichardDeodutt/Mongo/README.md

 # Mongo

-A MongoDB with mongo-express
+A MongoDB with mongo-express.

-First I started without a persistent volume so there was no volume code in the docker-compose file and it ran fine but when the contrainers are removed the data is lost.
+- First I started without a persistent volume so there was no volume code in the docker-compose file and it ran fine but when the contrainers are removed the data is lost.

-Second I added a persistent volume to the docker engine and then made the docker-compose file use the external persistent volume to store the database.
+- Second I added a persistent volume to the docker engine and then made the docker-compose file use the external persistent volume to store the database.

 # Notes